Mayo-AAU/GenomicWarehouse/doc/filter.md

 Include only certain records in a newly created `.vcf`.

 A Filter needs to be done in near real time, just like VCF-Miner.
-Here is a relevent query that touches both INFO (Annotation) and sample information.
+Here is a relevant query that touches both INFO (Annotation) and sample information.

-Degrees of fredom:
+Degrees of freedom:
 - Number of machines in the cluster
 - Number of variants
 - Number of samples